codex-academy/oh-oh/pages/light-css.md

 ```

 If all worked you should have a green light with a grey background.
-Currently there is no way to switch the light on or off.
-But you should be able to change the color of the light to 'red' or 'orange'.
+There is no way to switch the light on or off.
+But you should be able to change the color of the light to 'red' or 'orange' using the constructor.

 ## Add more behaviour to the constructor function